Cotton candy: Flavoring

 Typically, once spun, cotton candy is only marketed by color.
 Absent a clear name other than "blue", the distinctive taste of the blue raspberry flavor mix has gone on to become a compound flavor that some other foods (gum, ice cream, rock candy, fluoride toothpaste) occasionally borrow ("cotton-candy flavored ice cream") to invoke the nostalgia of cotton candy.
 The sale of blue cotton candy at fairgrounds in the 1950s is one of the first documented instances of blue-raspberry flavoring in America.
 Pink bubble gum went through a similar transition from specific branded product to a generic flavor that transcended the original confection, and "bubble gum flavor" often shows up in the same product categories as "cotton candy flavor".

 Machines

 In 1978, the first automated machine was used for the production of cotton candy.
 Since then, many variants have appeared, ranging in size from counter-top to party- and carnival-size.
 Modern machines for commercial use can hold up to 3 lbs of sugar, have storage for extra flavors, and have bowls that spin at 3,450 revolutions per minute.

+Bans

+In February 2024, the Indian state of Tamil Nadu and the union territory of Puducherry implemented a ban after lab tests confirmed the presence of a cancer-causing substance, rhodamine-B, in samples sent for testing.
+Andhra Pradesh reportedly started testing samples of the candy while food safety officials in Delhi were pushing for a ban.

+Studies have shown that the chemical can increase the risk of cancer and Europe and California have made its use as a food dye illegal.